Mxxxse/Fundraising-Analysis/README.md

 To help understand the funds collected from the fundraising compaign.

 ## Analysis and Challenges
-In this project shapes, codes, amd pivot tabels were used in order to get the best outcome.
+In this project shapes, codes, and pivot tabels were used in order to get the best outcome.
 ### Analysis of Outcomes Based on Launch Date
 [Outcome by Launch Date](Resouces/outcomes_ld.png)This was a fun one to make it helped me organize the date and the money made the time frame of the Campaign.
 ### Analysis of Outcomes Based on Goals